-The Community Care Corps is a new grant program that will fund and evaluate local models designed to place volunteers in communities to assist caregivers, older adults, and persons with disabilities in maintaining independence by providing non-medical care in home-based or community–based settings.
+The Community Care Corps is a national, federally funded grant program that funds and evaluates innovative local models designed to provide volunteer assistance to family caregivers, older adults, and persons with disabilities to assist in maintaining independence by providing non-medical volunteer services in home-based or community–based settings.

 What exactly are you funding?

 We are funding innovative local models across the country to use volunteers to provide non-medical assistance to older adults, persons with disabilities, and family caregivers.
 We will consider funding new programs and expansions of current programs.

 What are you trying to accomplish with the Community Care Corps?

 Community Care Corps funds are intended to increase the number of volunteer programs available at the local level to provide non-medical care to older adults, persons with disabilities, and family caregivers.
 We are also trying to determine which local models work best so that ultimately a national volunteer care corps could be developed, and/or local models could be replicated across the country.

 Who is eligible to apply?

 A wide range of non-profit entities are invited to apply.
 Examples of the type of organizations that are eligible to apply are:

 - Indian tribal governments and organizations (American Indian/Alaskan Native/Native American)